 Harvard University Health Services (HUHS) is available during the summer session to students who are in need of care for urgent medical and mental health needs.
 These services are designed to meet acute needs only— supplementary services such as laboratory tests and X-rays are provided only if advised by staff clinicians.
-Urgent medical and mental health care is available 24 hours a day, seven days a week, and urgent dental care is available during the hours listed below.
+Urgent medical and mental health care is available 24 hours a day, seven days a week.

 Any student experiencing symptoms of a medical emergency (e.g., chest pain, severe shortness of breath) should call 911 immediately.